 Those Delphic lines with deep impression took,

-In the next quatrain the speaker refers to the other poets who strive to create work as powerful as Shakespeare’s.
-They are the creators of the “slow-endeavouring art.”
-This speaks to the nature of their poetry, (it is slow, uninspiring) and to the fact that it doesn’t quite reach to the level of art (or at least when compared to Shakespeare).
-In contrast to these poor writers who are no where near Shakespeare’s level, Milton brags on Shakespeare’s ability to make his words or “numbers flow” easily.
+In the next quatrain, the speaker refers to the other poets who strive to create work as powerful as Shakespeare’s.
+They are the creators of “slow-endeavouring art.”
+This speaks to the nature of their poetry, (it is slow, uninspiring) and to the fact that it doesn’t quite reach the level of art (or at least when compared to Shakespeare).
+In contrast to these poor writers who are nowhere near Shakespeare’s level, Milton brags on Shakespeare’s ability to make his words or “numbers flow” easily.
 They come to him without struggle, or at least so it seems to Milton.

 Next Milton turns to the audience who has engaged so profoundly with Shakespeare’s poetry and drama.
 They take from the “leaves of thy unvalued book,” someone akin to the poetry of the gods.
 He references Shakespeare’s “Delphic lines,” an allusion to the Greek God of poetry, Apollo.

 Dost make us marble with too much conceiving;

 And so sepúlchred in such pomp dost lie,